johnvoipguy/wled-custom-builds/README.md

 ---

 ## 📥 **Quick Download**
-⚠️ **WRNING!!!!: v0.16.0 Requires flashing firmware via UART ONLY!!
+⚠️ **WARNING!!!!: v0.16.0 Requires flashing firmware via UART ONLY!!
 You cannot OTA to this version! remember to use --secure after write_flash ** ⚠️
 **Need firmware for your modified SP530E?**

 👉 **[📁 Easy Download - builds/latest/](./builds/latest/)** 👈